UP Health System - Bell Awarded Critical Access Hospital Accreditation from the Joint Commission

 “Joint Commission accreditation provides hospitals with the processes needed to improve in a variety of areas from the enhancement of staff education to the improvement of daily business operations,” said Mark G. Pelletier, RN, MS, chief operating officer, Division of Accreditation and Certification Operations, The Joint Commission.
 “In addition, our accreditation helps hospitals enhance their risk management and risk reduction strategies.
 We commend UP Health System - Bell for its efforts to become a quality improvement organization.”

 “UP Health System – Bell is pleased to receive accreditation from The Joint Commission, a premier healthcare quality improvement and accrediting body,” added Mitch Leckelt, CEO of UP Health System – Bell.
-“Our entire hospital staff continuously strives to work together to develop and implement approaches that have the potential to improve care for the patients in our community.”
+“Our entire hospital staff continuously strive to work together to develop and implement approaches that have the potential to improve care for the patients in our community.”

 The Joint Commission’s hospital standards are developed in consultation with health care experts and providers, measurement experts and patients.
 The standards are informed by scientific literature and expert consensus to help hospitals measure, assess and improve performance.